 Instead, the ribbed steel construction sits on the other side of the bedroom window, blocking the view of the garden entirely.

 “In all fairness, hubby did ask me to come outside to see where he was planning to put it but I was inside with our one-week-old baby, so I just told him that I needed him to work it out himself,” she adds.

-So distraught with the placement of the cream construction, Sarah took to a Facebook group to share a photo and issue a plea for advice.
+So distraught with the placement of the cream construction, Sarah took to a Facebook group in September to share a photo and issue a plea for advice.

 “Please can you give me ideas about decorating it or burning it down,” she wrote in the caption.